bregnery/EMTFvsCSCTF/README.md

 # EMTFvCSCTFstudies
-This program compares tracks from EMTF and CSCTF using the ntuples created by Andrew.
+This program compares the CMS EMTF and CSCTF rates and efficiencies.

 Installation
 ============